 Up to this point, we have worked with the Simple view when managing Deployments.
 The properties shown on this screen, such as JAR and parallelism, are the configurations that are most regularly modified.
 While Ververica Platform strives to provide sensible default configurations that work out-of-the-box, it does not prevent users from making low level configuration changes on any Deployment.

 Often, as the adoption of Flink grows within an organization, users find themselves with a set of standard configurations they apply to most, if not all, Deployments.
-Common use cases include always enabling Kubernetes High-Availability or ensuring that every deployment uses a centralized metrics report and logging solution.
+Common use cases include always enabling Kubernetes High-Availability or ensuring that every deployment uses a centralized metrics reporting and logging solution.
 Ververica Platform offers setting default configurations that are inherited by all Deployments.

 Navigate to the Deployment Defaults page in the Administration section of the navigation column on the left-hand side.
 Here, you will find a full list of advanced configurations that you can tweak to ensure your Flink deployments are tuned to your organization's needs.